Follow our step-by-step guide for updating your resume and creating an online presence.

-The good news is that there’s plenty of support available to help refresh and overhaul your résumé and social media when planning your return to work.
+The good news is that there’s plenty of support available to help refresh and overhaul your resume and online presence when planning your return to work.
 With competition fierce in the marketplace, it’s certainly worth investing some time to help you stand out from the crowd.

-Whether you have an existing résumé that needs updating or if you prefer to start again, your résumé should be a shining summary of your career to date.
+Whether you have an existing resume that needs updating or if you prefer to start again, your resume and online presence should be a shining summary of your career to date.

 You may already know while planning your return to work if you want to work full-time or are seeking flexible work.
 If you’re a parent, then it’s important to organize childcare in advance.